eduardo-borges-goncalves/eduardo-borges-goncalves/README.md

 ## Skills

-- **Java:** I have experience working with Java to build enterprise-level applications.
-I'm comfortable with core Java concepts such as object-oriented programming and exception handling.
+- **Java:** I have experience working with Java to build REST APIs.
+I'm comfortable with core Java concepts such as object-oriented programming, collections, streams, funcional programming, servlet containers and exception handling.

 - **React:** I have experience building web applications with React.
 I'm comfortable with core React concepts such as components, state, props, and JSX.

-- **Spring:** I have experience building web applications with Spring.
+- **Spring:** I have experience building web applications and REST APIs with Spring.
 I'm comfortable with core Spring concepts such as dependency injection, inversion of control, and aspect-oriented programming.

 - **C#:** I have knowledge of C# and the .NET framework.
 I'm comfortable working with C# syntax and .NET concepts such as collections, LINQ, and async/await.